kubemq-io/docs/docs/installation-get.md

-# Getting Started
+# The KubeMQ Installation

 ## Register to KubeMQ
-KubeMQ server is free to use anytime.
+The KubeMQ server is free to use anytime.
-Registration is needed to obtain KubeMQ token ,[Register KubeMQ](https://account.kubemq.io/login/register).
+Registration is needed to obtain the required KubeMQ token.
+This can be done at [Register KubeMQ](https://account.kubemq.io/login/register).

 ## Get KubeMQ

 ### Quick Wizard
-Please visit [Get KubeMQ](https://account.kubemq.io/home/get-kubemq/kubernetes) wizard for quick set up guide.
+Please visit the [Get KubeMQ](https://account.kubemq.io/home/get-kubemq/kubernetes) wizard for the quick set up guide.

 ### Manually
-KubeMQ is delivered via small Docker container.
-KubeMQ Docker container can be pulled from Docker Hub or by downloading a tar file from GitHub.
+KubeMQ is delivered via a small Docker container.
+The KubeMQ Docker container can be pulled from Docker Hub or by downloading a tar file from GitHub.

 **Docker Hub:**